kennytordeur/blog.kennytordeur.be/_posts/2015-04-02-What-is-new-in-csharp6-Productivity.markdown

 tags: ["C#"]
 alias: ["/post/What-is-new-in-csharp6-Productivity", "/post/what-is-new-in-csharp6-productivity"]
 ---
-Version 6 of C# contains al buncnh of new feature that allows to speed up the productivity of the developer.
+Version 6 of C# contains a bunch of new feature that allows to speed up the productivity of the developer.

 ## Feature 1 : static usings